Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 What's not this: Somewhat not beginer friendly, some concepts I consider are better explained on the internet already so have been left off.
 But I believe sodifying the fundamentals is the way to learn things better at first place, so I have tried to explain much of the concepts here in a simplest possible manner.

 ## Fundamentals
 Everything in python is an Object.
+A object has its own attributes and properties.

 ## Basics
 * Literals: Are raw data given to variable, litrals are constant fix values eg integer 4, there is no other value replacement for int 4, so its a integer literal.